-Cork is a fantastic choice for your next vacation to the Emerald Isle.
-Located in the south, Ireland’s second largest city has become synonymous with providing golfers not only a top-notch golf trip, but also a memorable all-round experience, with its extensive choice of accommodations, lively pubs and nightlife, and renowned 'Craic' all working in unison to deliver the ultimate golf package.
+Cork is a fantastic choice for your next golf tour to the Emerald Isle.
+Located in the south, Ireland’s second-largest city has become synonymous with providing golfers not only a top-notch golf trip, but also a memorable all-round experience, with its extensive choice of accommodations, lively pubs and nightlife, and renowned 'Craic' all working in unison to deliver the ultimate golf tour.

 - Play the breath-taking Old Head Golf Links

 - Great cuisine & lively pubs

 - Easy access with direct flights from North America

 - Nearby Kinsale is the culinary capital of Ireland

 Tremendous golf can be found across all corners of the South West, with Cork being a good access point.
 Being Ireland's second largest city there are multiple direct flights from North America.

 Old Head Golf Links is located less than an hour south of Cork and is undoubtedly the flagship course in the area.
 This stunning cliff top layout occupies a stunning headland reaching out over two miles into the Atlantic Ocean and is arguably the most spectacular course in Ireland.
 For something completely different, the five-star Fota Island Resort offers three pristine parkland courses and has been three-time host to the Irish Open.